LucieBertiere/Rating-toxic-comments/README.md

 #### Using SVD and LGBM:

+SVD is for singular value decomposition which is a method based on matrix factorization and it does not assume that the matrix is quadratic (PCA does).
+While PCA centers the data before doing SVD, truncated SVD does not.
+We will use *Truncated SVD* on TF-IDF as it works on TF-IDF matrices as returned by the vectorizers on text classification.

 #### Using Ridge Regression :
 Using the same Ridge model as the one we did with the first idea, we increase our score by almost 0.01.